Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-04-05-replicating-game.md

 Since we already have our game, we'll start by making the game server to connect to.
 This will be what is called an "authoritative server".
 That means that the server is treated as the authority of truth in the game world.
 Whatever the server says happens is what happened, and any rumours to the contrary are ignored and discarded by the game.

 There's a few protocols we can use to make this, but we're going to use one called Websockets in our example.
-Websockets, if you don't know, is effectively a message protocol.
+Websockets is effectively a message protocol.
 Similar to a phone call between you and your mom, the game client opens a "call" (called a "channel") with the server, and they both remain on the call for the duration of the play session.
 They use the channel to send messages to each other.
 These messages will contain information about the game state.
 They can be things like the client informing the server that the user is trying to move up, or the server informing all the connected clients that another player has moved to the left.